rikosintie/Discovery/docs/Helper-scripts.md

 When these devices live on their own segmented VLANs, point `pinger.py` at just those VLANs — there's no need to sweep the user subnets.

+### How it works

+`pinger.py` runs two passes over the host list:

+1. **Paced ICMP sweep** — one echo per host by default, in randomized order, started at no more than `--rate` per second so the traffic reads as background noise rather than a horizontal scan.
+2. **TCP fallback** — every host that stayed silent on ICMP gets one TCP connect to port 9100 (`--tcp-ports`), opened and closed with nothing written to it.
+This catches hosts that are link-up and answering ARP but drop ICMP: host firewalls, and printer NICs whose firmware answers ARP but ignores echo.
+A refused connection (TCP RST) counts as alive — the RST still proves the host is up and has just refreshed its MAC on the switch and its ARP entry on the core.

+Each host prints as `active (icmp)`, `active (tcp/9100)`, `active (rst/9100)`, or `no response`.

+**What it can't reach.** A host that is fully asleep with its switch port down is unreachable by any probe — ICMP, TCP, or ARP — until the port comes back up.
+The TCP fallback only helps hosts that are still on the wire.

+**Run it off-subnet.** With an L3 core holding an SVI for every user subnet, run `pinger.py` from a host that reaches those subnets *through* the core.
+The core resolves each target itself to forward the packet and installs the ARP entry, which is what `config-pull.py` later collects.
+A same-subnet run only refreshes the local access switch's CAM table and never touches the core's ARP table.

+**Why the timing matters.** Cisco's default ARP timeout (4 h) outlives its CAM aging (5 min), so the core can list an ARP entry for a host whose access-switch port has already aged out of the CAM table — and `port-map.py` needs both.
+Running `pinger.py` a few minutes before the discovery pass refreshes both at once.

 ### Being gentle on EDR / NDR

 Firing ICMP at every address in a subnet all at once looks exactly like a